-- The student must initially obey the terms of the decision (e.g., a student who has been suspended from school may not be on school property in accordance with the directions indicated in the decision). - The student must write a letter of appeal in the student's own words, addressed to the Director of Operations of Fremont College or his or her designee.
+- The student must initially obey the terms of the decision (e.g., a student who has been suspended from school may not be on school property in accordance with the directions indicated in the decision). - The student must write a letter of appeal in the student's own words, addressed to the Campus President of Fremont College or his or her designee.
 This letter must state the grounds for believing the decision was arbitrary or biased or that it was without adherence to Fremont College policies and procedures.
-It must be delivered to the Director of Operations or his or her designee within seven calendar days following the student's receipt of the decision. - The Director of Operations or his or her designee may appoint an ad hoc committee to review appeals and make a recommendation regarding disposition of the appeal.
+It must be delivered to the Campus President or his or her designee within seven calendar days following the student's receipt of the decision. - The Campus President or his or her designee may appoint an ad hoc committee to review appeals and make a recommendation regarding disposition of the appeal.
 This committee will be composed of faculty or staff members not involved in making the initial disciplinary decision.
 The student making the appeal may be provided an opportunity to address the committee in person.
 The student may be accompanied by one person (family member, friend, etc.) as an observer.
 The student may not be accompanied by an attorney.
 The committee may prohibit from attending or remove any person who disrupts the proceedings of the committee.

-The committee will report back to the Director of Operations or his or her designee with its recommendation following its review of the appeal.
-The Director of Operations or his or her designee will render a written decision on the appeal within 30 calendar days from receipt of the appeal.
+• The committee will report back to the Campus President or his or her designee with its recommendation following its review of the appeal.
+The Campus President or his or her designee will render a written decision on the appeal within 30 calendar days from receipt of the appeal.
 The decision will be final.